tshenolo/peoplesoft-app-engine-values/README.md

 # Peoplesoft - How to pass variable to an Application Engine
 All the required PeopleSoft objects to pass variables to an application engine program.

-Step by step tutorial instructions can be viewed at: https://tshenolo.me/blog/How-to-pass-variable-to-an-Application-Engine
+A Step by step guide can be viewed at: https://tshenolo.me/blog/How-to-pass-variable-to-an-Application-Engine

 ![Screenshot](screenshot.png)